locnnil/workshop/docs/index.rst

 Talk to us if you have a project in AI/ML, robotics or any other field where setting up an environment is a daily or weekly activity that can easily shave hours off your schedule.
-Tell us about the frustrating parts of your experience, and we'll see what |project_markup| can do for you.
+Tell us about the frustrating parts of your journey, and we'll see what |project_markup| can do for you.
 Let us know if you have an SDK or framework to try with |project_markup|: we'll help you get it out there.